Support for Artists

 Online Video Lessons

-Bullseye Kiln-Glass Online, our online video lesson subscription program offers first-rate instruction in the art and craft of glass fusing.
+Bullseye Videos, our online video lesson subscription program offers first-rate instruction in the art and craft of glass fusing.
 Lessons (designed by the artist/instructors in Bullseye's Research & Education department) provide foundational skills as well as inspiration and leading-edge approaches for more advanced kilnformers.
 Subscribers enjoy access to our complete library of more than 80 lessons, and new lessons are added regularly throughout year.

 Many glass art practitioners resolve their questions with our ever-expanding library of free technical articles, while About Our Glass provides information about the working properties of individual glass styles.